Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Solution Methodology

 \textbf{Stepsize Update.} The step size, denoted as $s^k$, plays a pivotal role in the proposed algorithm's convergence.
 Following the methodology outlined in \cite{bragin2022surrogate}, the step size is computed as follows:

 In this equation, $\zeta$ and $\gamma$ are hyperparameters that are chosen to balance the trade-off between convergence speed and algorithm stability.
 While in the original work of Polyak \cite{polyak1969minimization} $\gamma < 2$, which would be appropriate for standard Lagrangian relaxation that utilizes subgradient directions for multiplier update, in further ``surrogate'' extensions of LR \cite{zhao1999surrogate, bragin2022surrogate}, $\gamma < 1$.
 Moreover, since term $\Bar{q}_k$ represents the current overestimation of the dual value, $\zeta$ is chosen in a way to reduce stepsizes (e.g., $\zeta = 1/2$).
-Since the method solves one subproblem at a time, $\gamma$ is chosen to be a reciprocal of the value of the subproblems.
+Table \ref{tab:lrmethods} compares the hyperparameters and dual values used for the stepsize updates in the references.
+Since the method solves one subproblem at a time, $\gamma$ is chosen to be the reciprocal of the number of subproblems.
 Overall, as compared to standard LR, our method allows for a more frequent update of multipliers along smoother directions with smaller steps leading to the alleviation of the ``overshooting'' issue mentioned above.

 The step size is initially set using an overestimation of the optimal dual value.
 The value of $\Bar{q}_k$ is not static, rather, as detailed in \cite{bragin2022surrogate}, it undergoes periodic adjustments based on a level-based resetting mechanism, which detects the lack of multiplier convergence.
-This resetting process is designed to lower $\Bar{q}_k$ to approach the actual [dual] optimal value in light of new information obtained during the iterative procedure, thereby refining our overestimation of the dual value and guiding the algorithm toward the optimal multipliers.
+This resetting process is designed to lower $\Bar{q}_k$ to approach the actual (dual) optimal value in light of new information obtained during the iterative procedure, thereby refining our overestimation of the dual value and guiding the algorithm toward the optimal multipliers.
 In essence, this approach to updating the step size is grounded in dynamism and adaptivity.
 By making use of gathered information and tuning the step size accordingly, we can expedite convergence and enhance the efficiency and robustness of the overall algorithm.
 For more information, please refer to \cite{bragin2022surrogate}.